izmirli/wp-plugin-run-log/run-log/readme.txt

 == Description ==

 The plugin add running diary capabilities to WordPress, so you can log and display your running [and other sporting] activities in posts.
+Share runs, total mileage (or kilometers), total time spent running, etc. Track your shoes usage, and/or other sporting gear.
+Link and group your activities by goals.

 = Features =

 * Add custom post type for logging a running activity.
-* Add custom taxonomies for gear (like shoes) and goals (like "sub 4 marathon") that could be connected to run-log posts (and regular posts).
-* Log distance and duration for each run in custom fields of run-log posts.
+* Log distance and duration (elevation gain and calories) for each run in custom fields of run-log posts.
 * Calculate pace/speed automatically.
 * Display the above data in the post automatically.
 * Shortcode for displaying totals (distance, time, and cumulative average pace/speed).
 * Option to choose light or dark style theme, to blend with your theme.
 * Quick embed your STRAVA/Garmin Connect/endomondo activity in the post (displaying data and map from your account).
+* Add custom taxonomies for gear (like shoes) and goals (like "sub 4 marathon") that could be connected to run-log posts (and regular posts).

 = Localization =